 - If an AED is immediately available, deliver one shock if instructed by the device, then begin CPR.

 Remember to spell C-A-B

-In 2010, the American Heart Association changed its long-held acronym of ABC to CAB — circulation, airway, breathing — to help people remember the order to perform the steps of CPR.
-This change emphasizes the importance of chest compressions to help keep blood flowing through the heart and to the brain.
+The American Heart Association uses the acronym of CAB — circulation, airway, breathing — to help people remember the order to perform the steps of CPR.

 Circulation: Restore blood circulation with chest compressions